hastexo/hastexo-xblock/README.md

   parameters.
 You must configure at least one, named "default".
 The following is a list of supported parameters:

     * `type`: The provider type.
-Currently only "openstack".
+Currently "openstack" or "gcloud".
 Defaults to "openstack" if not provided, for backwards-compatibility.

+    The following apply to OpenStack only:

     * `os_auth_url`: OpenStack auth URL.